Xutong-Qiu/CMSC421-Group6-Project/README.md

 Predicate\
 Clause\
 FOPL\
-To use these classes, you should have
+To use these classes, you should have the following in your header
->from coreClasses import *\
+>from coreClasses import *
-in your header